varnerlab/CHEME-1800-Computing-Book/unit-1-basics/types.md

 Fill me in.

 ### Character and string types
 Textual data on a computer is represented as the `String` type.
-Strings are related to a sequence of individual characters, each of the type `Char`.
+Strings are modeled as a sequence of characters, each of the type `Char`.

+#### Characters
+Characters on the computer, e.g., the letter `A` are of type `Char`.

+#### Strings
 Older languages such as the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) didn't have a `String` type; instead, strings were arrays of characters, i.e., strings were of type `Char[]`.
 However, modern languages, such as
-[Julia](https://docs.julialang.org) or [Python](https://www.python.org) have more sophisticated `String` types, but at their heart, in many ways, they still share features of the older representation of text.
+[Julia](https://docs.julialang.org) or [Python](https://www.python.org) have much more sophisticated `String` types that incorporate many different types of characters.
+However, at their heart, in many ways, they still share features of the older representation of text.

 ### Custom types
 Fill me in